How Much Cyber Insurance Do I Need?

 An even worse scenario would happen if you were completely uninsured.
 That would mean you would have to cover all the related costs, which could bankrupt your business.
 Even if you go around thinking a data breach could never happen to your company, you couldn’t be more wrong.
 Everybody is at risk, and some reports even indicate that everybody will suffer a cyberattack at some point in the company lifecycle.

 It is a fact that your insurance policy costs a lot less than a cyberattack would.
 Carefully evaluate all the implications before deciding what to do about your cyber insurance.
+And if you need a refresher on this policy, check out our guide on defining cyber liability insurance.

 If you think you are underinsured, feel free to reach out to one of our expert brokers who will help you determine your risk profile and the amount of coverage you need.
 If you are ready to purchase a policy for your business, sign up to Embroker’s digital platform and get your online quote.